 Get help standing the tree up and add water.
 If you are using a watering system, be sure to add water in stages so you can gauge when to stop, or risk overflow.

-Take a Break & Relax
+Take a Break and Relax

 Not you, the tree.
 You need to start checking the light strings!
 We actually like to let the tree acclimate to the indoor temperature overnight.
 This tends to give the branches a chance to relax and “unfold.”